-NOTE: If the Disclosing Party cannot certify as to any of the items in F.I., F.2. or F.3. above, an explanatory statement must be attached to this EDS.
+NOTE: IfJhe Disclosing Party Cannot certify as to any of the items in F.l., F.2. orF.3. above, an explanatory statement must be attached to this EDS.

-Under penalty of perjury, the person signing below: (1) warrants that he/she is authorized to execute this EDS and Appendix A (if applicable) on behalf of the Disclosing Party, and (2) warrants that all certifications and statements contained in this EDS and Appendix A (if applicable) are true, accurate and complete as of the date furnished to the City.
+Under^penalfyiof perjury, the:person signing below: (1) warrants that he/she is authorized to executed;Cfl this EDS^and [Appendix A(if^ applicable) onibehalf of the Disciosirig'Party, and (2) warrants that all certifications and statement's,contained in this EDS and Appendix A (if applicable) are true, accurate and complete as of the date furnished to the City.

-St. Edmund's Meadows, Inc.
+St. Edmund's Meadows, Inc. (Print or typesname of Disclosing